ekomic/ekomic/README.md

 ## Software Engineer!

-- I'm a Blockchain & Web Developer <b>currently</b> based in Nigeria, experienced in HTML5, CSS3, javaScript, React, Solidity etc
+- I'm a Blockchain & Web Developer <b>currently</b> based on Computer and working on going to MARS, experienced in HTML5, CSS3, javaScript, Nextjs, Reactjs, Solidity etc
-- Experience with CSS Library bootstrap, EJS, Node JS with Express
+- Experience with CSS Library Tailwind, bootstrap, EJS, Node JS with Express
 - I'm actively contributing to Binance Smart Chain Projects
 - Contributor at <a href="https://github.com/oreoswap">OreoSwap</a>
 - learning new technologies